What does our free SEO audit tool check?

-In some cases, you may opt not to include social buttons on your webpage.
-If you’re analyzing a webpage that would benefit from social buttons, however, consider coordinating with your development team on adding them to that webpage.
+In some cases, you may opt not to include social buttons on your page.
+If you’re analyzing a page that would benefit from social buttons, however, consider coordinating with your development team on adding them to that page.

 We’ll also note the number of issues discovered, as well as the number of positive signals uncovered.

-Our report then dives into our assessment of the following factors, as discussed earlier:
+Our SEO score report then dives into our assessment of the following factors, as discussed earlier: